Last updated 2022-04-04 to revise the fee schedule.

 - AEF and NPTrust both look like decent options, but they charge higher administrative fees than Vanguard/Schwab, offer a worse user experience, and don't have any special features to compensate.
 So we might as well exclude them.

 - Fidelity is nearly identical to Schwab, but it offers fewer investment options, so let's exclude it.

-Three DAF providers remain: Greater Horizons, Schwab, and Vanguard.
+Four DAF providers remain: Charityvest, Greater Horizons, Schwab, and Vanguard.

-Caveat 1: I don't have good firsthand knowledge of any of these seven DAF providers except for Fidelity Charitable, which I have used because I have a brokerage account at Fidelity.
-I created accounts at Schwab and Vanguard to get a sense of how they work, but I haven't tried to do anything fancy like set up an advisor-managed account.
-I had to make subjective assessments of things like UI, so don't take my claims as definitive.
+Caveat 1: I don't have good firsthand knowledge of any of these eight DAF providers except for Fidelity Charitable, which I used to use, and Greater Horizons, which I currently use.
+I created accounts at Charityvest, Schwab, and Vanguard to get a sense of how they work, but I haven't tried to do anything fancy like set up an advisor-managed account.
+I had to make subjective judgments on things like UI, so don't take my claims as definitive.

 Caveat 2: This article is not about whether you should open a DAF in the first place.
 For some people, a foundation would better serve their needs; other people should simply keep their money in a taxable account.
 But if you've already decided you want a DAF, I hope this article will help you choose a provider.

-Let's compare Vanguard, Schwab, and Greater Horizons on six questions:
+Let's compare Vanguard, Schwab, Greater Horizons, and Charityvest on six questions: